-If possible, agree with a friend or relative that you will take turns to massage each other on a regular basis.
-For additional suggestions, see my article Managing Stress.
+If possible, agree with a friend or relative that you will take turns to give a massage each other on a regular basis

-For instance, strike up a conversation with the postman or shopkeeper, invite a neighbour round for tea, visit a friend who is sick, or get involved with a local charity.
-Putting a smile on someone’s face is bound to put one on yours.
+For instance, strike up a conversation with the postman or shopkeeper, invite a neighbor round for tea, visit a friend who is sick, or get involved with a local charity.
+Putting a smile on someone’s face is bound to put one on yours

 At the same time, try to enlarge your social circle by making an effort to meet and befriend people.